faisalill/codedamn-idea/articles/Js-Under-The-Hood/Js-Under-The-Hood-Images.md

 ![c3f9101983159f1ee6bcbecea599731adc896980](./async-fourth-line-final.png)
 Line 9: `console.log("Last Line")` is pushed to the call stack to be executed and popped off once it is done.<br>
 ![730fc305007d3687d6afb552d66d31fe7b623d0a](./async-seventh-line.png)
-When the 1000s timer is done `logHelloWorld` call back function is pushed to the Task Queue.:<br>
+When the 1000s timer is done `logHelloWorld` call back function is pushed to the Task Queue.<br>
 > Task Queue is a `queue` which is a data structure similar to Stack but follows the FIFO(First in First Out) approach.

 ![c87373fd0aea47e8e15f601bc108f48c2e1bb948](./async-cb-pushed-task.png)